Abstract

 property-test property &key errorp => function

-Returns NIL if no property named property was found or signals an error if errorp is true.
+was found or signals an error iferrorp

-(count-if 'identity (map 'list ascii-tester "ALEF")))
+is true.CL-USER 1 > (let ((ascii-tester (property-test "ASCII_Hex_Digit"))) (count-if 'identity (map 'list ascii-tester "ALEF"))) 3See also CL-PPCRE'sCREATE-OPTIMIZED-TEST-FUNCTION

 [Function]